botpress/botpress/docs/getting_started/trivia_skills.md

 ## The `#choice` renderer

-We need to actually tell our bot how a "choice" looks like.
+We need to actually tell our bot what a "choice" looks like.
 Let's make it display some fancy buttons, which is very similar to a Trivia Question message.

 ```js
 // inside renderers.js